oceanshq/performance_logger/README.md

 ## Code of Conduct

-Everyone interacting in the PerformanceLogger project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/performance_logger/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SchwadPerformanceLogger project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/schwad_performance_logger/blob/master/CODE_OF_CONDUCT.md).